Correlated Random Measures: Hierarchical Correlated Random Measures

 Finally, we discuss the detailed connection between correlated random measures and dependent random measures~\cite{MacEachern:1999}.
 Dependent random measures are a collection of measures indexed by covariates.
 A broad class of dependent random measures can be created by thinning a Poisson process \citep{Foti:2013}.
 Given a draw from a Poisson process $(a_i, w_i, \ell_i)_{i=1}^\infty$, where $a$ are atoms, $\ell$ are locations in the covariate space, and $w$ are weights, the thinned dependent random measure $B$ for user $u$ with covariate $\theta_u$ is

 where $k$ is a function from $T \times L \to [0, 1]$.
 This construction is related to CorrRMs.
 Consider the correlated random measure

 From, this we can see that $B_u(A) \edist M_u(A)$ when $\sigma(F_u(\ell_i)) = k(\theta_u, \ell_i)$.
-In other words, thinned dependent random measures are equivalent to a correlated random measures where the random function, $F_u$ associated with each user is known and given by the covariate.
+In other words, thinned dependent random measures are equivalent to a type of correlated random measure where the random function, $F_u$ associated with each user is known and given by the covariate.

 We note that dependent random measures map from covariates to measures.
 Thus they can be viewed as a type of measure-valued regression.
 In parallel, correlated random measures use latent covariates.
-In this sense, they can be viewed as measure-valued factor analysis.
+In this sense, they can be viewed as measure-valued